BastogneBas/Uberprachtige-KBS-game/README.md

 This will dowload the Aruino subsystem and the Arduino-Makefile files in the home directory of the current user
 ### Windows
 Cry

 **__For some reason, you can't build the project in Windows__**
 ## Building

 To easily specify for which player you would like to compile, specify `PEEP` in your command:

 `make PEEP=1`

 or

 `make PEEP=2`

-But don't forget to `make clean` when using it.
-Otherwise your code would not compile!
+If you want to specify a device, use the option `DEVICE_PATH`

-If you want to specify a device, use the option `DEVICE_PATH` Your command would look like
+Your command would look like
 `make DEVICE_PATH=/dev/ttyACM1`